CompewterTutor/Hoast/llm_brain/MEMORY.md

 - Using Electron Forge with Vite for better development experience and faster builds
 - Using chokidar for file watching due to its reliability across platforms
 - Using sudo-prompt for permission elevation due to its cross-platform support
+- Using auto-launch for system startup integration due to its cross-platform support

 ## Next Steps
 - Create preferences/settings window
-- Add support for DNS cache flushing
-- Implement auto-launch on system startup
 - Add host entry grouping functionality